UN Security Council calls for 'lasting ceasefire' in Libya - France 24

 It also expressed "concern over the growing involvement of mercenaries in Libya."

-Russia had pushed to replace the word "mercenaries" with "foreign terrorist fighters."
+Russia had pushed to replace the word "mercenaries" with "foreign terrorist fighters," but was unsuccessful.

 Libya, Africa's most oil-rich nation, has been mired in chaos since the 2011 NATO-backed uprising that toppled and killed longtime dictator Moamer Kadhafi.